 The Club was founded in 1884, just seven years after the first Wimbledon Championships were held and is believed to be one of the earliest ever clubs to be founded solely for lawn tennis.
 Originally all the twelve courts were outside and with hard playing surfaces.
 There was a full-time caretaker called Mr Zilwood who lived at one of the Club's cottages with his daughter, son-in-law and granddaughter.
 In the summer, Zilwood's daughter used to prepare refreshments and for a shilling you could buy a cup of tea, two biscuits and a rock cake.
 The choice has increased substantially since then but the value remains as good as ever.

 Zilwood died around the time of the outbreak of the Second World War and was succeeded by a Mr Mann who also worked as an air raid warden.
 Since the Club was on top of Campden Hill, and occupying the highest ground in the immediate area, during the War an anti-aircraft gun was stationed on one of the tennis courts, but with classic British tradition this didn’t stop the Members from playing around the gun station, although during an actual air raid they would reluctantly agree to play a let and resume after the bombing stopped.

-Finally, between 2001 and 2002, the Club was extensively refurbished and the 12 outdoor courts were turned into six indoor and six outdoor courts.
-The Club now boasts some of the best tennis club facilities in London.
+Some time after the war, it was decided to employ a full-time manager and to modernise the Club buildings.
+Various improvements were made over the course of the next few decades.
+Finally, between 2001 and 2002, the Club was extensively refurbished and the twelve outdoor courts were turned into six indoor and six outdoor courts.
+The Club now boasts some of the finest and most sought after tennis facilities in London.